neilr8133/microservice_demo1/README.md

 		$ virtualenv ./venv
 		$ . ./venv/scripts/activate

-(or, if you're on Windows (this is one of the few commands that will be different)):
+Or, if you're on Windows (this is one of the few commands that will be different):

 		> .\\venv\\scripts\\activate.bat